tedunderwood/genre/pages/README.md

 4. Parsing command-line arguments to specify source and output directories, request crossvalidation, set parameters, etc.

 5. Can be applied to volumes stored in the pairtree structure used, for instance, by HathiTrust.

+doc
+---
+This subfolder contains javadocs for the pages package.
+Not browsable from within the repo, but once cloned, clicking index.html on your local machine should work.

 class descriptions
 ------------------